image

 Assistant project manager

-• Develops leadership skills for future career advancement.
+• Builds leadership experience for his/her own future career development.

 Project coordinator

-In supporting the project manager and team, coordinators:
+Project coordinators, supporting the project manager and team, may:

-• Act as a central point of communication
+• Serve as a central point of communication

 Project administrator